 - Locate your master water shut-off valve so that water can be saved if a pipe bursts.

 - Tune up your sprinklers, make readjustments to alignment on heads and repair broken heads.
-Make sure that you and not watering your sidewalk or the roadway.
+Make sure that you are not watering your sidewalk or the roadway.

 - Water your lawn and property only during the times established by the City.